Seppo007/GH_Dependabot_Slack_Integration/README.md

 # GitHub Dependabot Slack Integration javascript runner

-Fetch dependabot alerts via github actions + node script and log it to a slack webhook
+Fetch dependabot alerts via node script and log it to a slack webhook

 ## How to use
 Inkove the ```reportVulsToSlack``` script via node: